RichardFreedman/Encoding_Music/05_Beautiful_Soup_MEI_Paderborn/Beautiful_Soup_MEI.md

 ----
 ## Import Data (XML files!)

-As your first and perhaps most important step, you'll have to go find some data.
-For this homework assignment, we will work with the [Models](https://crimproject.org/models/) and [Masses](https://crimproject.org/masses/) of the CRIM Project.
-You can load individual pieces from the CRIM Website using sample urls:

-For a Mass movement: `https://crimproject.org/mei/CRIM_Mass_0001_1.mei`, or for a Model: `https://crimproject.org/mei/CRIM_Model_0008.mei`
+In this project we will work with files from the [CRIM Project](https://crimproject.org).
+Our example is [Palestrina's Veni sponsa Christi](https://crimproject.org/pieces/CRIM_Model_0019/).
+The link to the MEI file is `https://crimproject.org/mei/CRIM_Model_0019.mei`

 Once you've picked your file and copied its URL, use the function provided below to **import it as a JSON object**.